shapeblue/image-builder/docs/book/src/capi/providers/cloudstack.md

 ## Hypervisor

 The image is built using KVM hypervisor as a `qcow2` image.
-Following which, it is then converted into `ova` for VMware and `vhd` for XenServer.
+Following which, it can be converted into `ova` for VMware and `vhd` for XenServer.

 ### Prerequisites for building images